Black History at Hagley

 RACISM

-In this 1956 letter from consumer Edna R. White of Houston, Texas, to the Aughinbaugh Canning Co. of Biloxi, Mississippi, White complains about the product's brand name changing from "Nigger Head Oysters" to "Negro Head Oysters."
+In this 1956 letter from consumer Edna R. White of Houston, Texas, to the Aughinbaugh Canning Co. of Biloxi, Mississippi, White complains about the product's brand name changing from "Ni--er Head Oysters" to "Negro Head Oysters."
 The letter includes extensive racist content.
 White blames the name change on the influence of the NAACP, which was, in fact, correct.

 Kennard-Pyle Company was a department store known for its women's clothing.
 By the late twentieth century, it was one of Delaware's oldest independent clothing retailers.
 The collection includes two programs for minstrel shows by employees in 1925 and 1926.